 Pupils are expected to wear their uniform with pride and "dress for success" at all times.
-The School will reward individual pupils and whole forms to encourage correct wearing of uniforms.

 Pupils who fail to wear the correct uniform or fail to wear their uniform correctly (this includes contravening the school rules on make-up, jewellery and hair styles) will be given a 'uniform behaviour point'.